Need to change your WordPress language?

 If you’re manually installing WordPress, you can download WordPress in different languages.
 For example, to download WordPress with German as the default site language, you can go to de.wordpress.org.

-Or, if you’re using an autoinstaller, most autoinstaller tools give you an option to change the WordPress site language as part of the install process:
+Or, if you’re using an autoinstaller, most autoinstaller tools give you the option to change the WordPress site language as part of the installation process:

 When you change the WordPress site language, it also changes the default WordPress dashboard language for you and all of your visitors.

 However, individual users can manually change their own dashboard language to any installed language.
 You can see which languages are installed from the Site Language drop-down in Settings → General.

 To manually change the dashboard language, you (or other users) can go to Users → Your Profile.
 Then, use the Language drop-down to choose your preferred language: